★ BEST INVESTING TOOLS COMPARISON ★

 Does Benzinga or The Earnings Watcher have an API?

-Benzinga provides API access for programmatic data retrieval and custom integrations.
-The Earnings Watcher doesn't currently offer an API, so you'll need to use their web interface.
+Benzinga has an API for programmatic access and custom integrations.
+The Earnings Watcher doesn't, so you're working through its interface.

 Should I choose Benzinga or The Earnings Watcher?